RohitSingh496/japanese_quiz/README.md

 Here are some links:
 <br>
 **genAnswers.sh**

-:Bash script to generated all answers in one go.
+- Bash script to generated all answers in one go.
 <br>
 To execute the script, type in your terminal:
 <br>